scottamain/aiy-coral-kit/README.md

 Accelerator and a camera (though it may be repurposed for other systems as well).

-For detailed documentation using the Raspberry Pi, including the `coralkit` API reference, see https://g.co/coral/kit-guide.
+For detailed documentation using the Raspberry Pi, including the `aiymakerkit` API reference, see https://g.co/coral/kit-guide.

 ## Install